 Gamon further argues that Linz fails to teach the proportions and spatial relationships claimed in the patented design.
-Id. at 29.
+Id. at 28-30.
 Gamon points out that the differences of the positioning and proportions of the label of the patented design relative to the can give that design an overall visual appearance that is clearly distinct from the positioning and proportions of the label of Linz.
-Id. at 30.
+Id. at 29-30.
 Gamon notes that Campbell's hypothetical Linz drawing improperly pushes its hypothetical can farther forward and upward to try to copy the patented design, but the patented design requires a label area rearwardly positioned a greater distance from the front of the can than in the Linz rack.
-Id. at 31.
-Gamon also alleges that Linz does not teach the exposed surface shape of the can or planar vertical stops.
-Id. at 33-35.
+Id. at 31-33.
+Gamon also alleges that Linz does not teach the exposed surface shape of the can and the stop indents in Linz cover a wider portion of the length of the can than the stop indents in the design of the '645 patent.
+Id. at 30, 34.

 Gamon contends that Linz cannot be combined with Samways or Knott to create the same overall visual appearance as the patented design.
-Id. at 39-40.
+Id. at 36-40.
 Gamon contends that the reasons given for making the combination are impermissibly based on utilitarian reasons or otherwise improper.
 Id.
 Next, Gamon contends that even if the combinations were made they would still fail to have the can/label spacing and proportionalities and the combination would still incorporate a can with dimensions and positioning that is generated by pure hindsight.
-Id. at 40.
+Id. at 39-40.